busyboredom/patina/README.md

 ## How it works

 By default, Patina makes guesses about your financial situation and generates recommendations based on them.
 To get better recommendations, just give patina better information.
-For example, Patina assumes a salary of $0 per year.
+For example, Patina assumes you are unemployed.
 If you make $65,000/year, you should tell it that.

 ```
-use patina::income::Pay;
+let mut my_budget = patina::Budget::new();
+let mut my_job = patina::income::Job::new();

-my_budget.income_params.jobs[0].pay = Pay::Salary(65_000.00);
+my_job.pay = patina::income::Pay::Salary(65_000.0);

+my_budget.income_params.jobs.push(my_job);
 ```